Type 1 Diabetes Food List (PDF)

 However, for people with type 1 diabetes, there are additional benefits to eating a low-carbohydrate diet.

-By reducing the number of carbohydrates eaten, blood sugars tend to be more stable since decreased carbohydrate intake means less insulin is needed to maintain healthy glucose levels in the blood.
+By reducing the number of carbohydrates eaten, blood sugars tend to be more stable.
+This is because decreased carbohydrate intake means less insulin is needed to maintain healthy glucose levels in the blood.

 Reducing carbohydrate intake also results in weight loss and improved cardiovascular health.